5jt/dyalog-cookbook/manuscript/03_structure.md

 A> ~~~
 A> If you would at this stage edit `Goo` and change `'world'` to `'Universe'` and then call again `Foo.Hello` it would still print `world` to the session.

-In such cases it's best to re-fix `Foo` - that would solve the problem.
-Assembling a fresh WS from text files might be even better.
+If you experience this sort of confusion, it is a good idea to re-fix your classes (in this case `Foo`).
+Building a fresh WS from source files might be even better.

 #### Don't use diamonds